 Even though fall N wasn't included in the studies, Webster is convinced spring and in-season programs are economically and agronomically better.
 Iowa State University research from 2007 to 2009 shows corn yielded consistently less after single fall anhydrous ammonia applications ranging from 80 to 200 pounds compared to equivalent preplant and sidedress applications.

-"I think fall N is going away, or it will at some point," Webster said.
+"I think fall N is going away, or it will at some point," Webster says.
 "I don't think anhydrous ammonia will go away; we just need to be smarter how we use it."

-Webster said his 70-year-old father refused to do it until studies showed otherwise.
+Webster says his 70-year-old father refused to do it until studies showed otherwise.

 Jeff Vetsch, University of Minnesota soil fertility and nitrogen management specialist, believes there's a movement toward more split-N applications in the spring and summer, and less in the fall.
 But, he doesn't think it will go away.

-"Anhydrous ammonia is still a solid option in the fall with a nitrification inhibitor if applied late when soil temperatures are below 50 degrees F," Vetsch said.
+"Anhydrous ammonia is still a solid option in the fall with a nitrification inhibitor if applied late when soil temperatures are below 50°F," Vetsch says.